How the prosecution sees your case.

 Criminal defense attorneys Marc P. Lyons and Philip M. Snyder will take the time to discuss the most effective options to handle your case, including the ramifications of accepting a plea and possible alternative sentences including drug rehabilitation and counseling.
 Our team of attorneys routinely have our clients evaluated by independent medical professionals to diagnose possible dependency and other mental health issues.
 When appropriate, we encourage our clients to enroll in Drug Court which provides an alternative to the traditional criminal sentence.
 Upon successful completion of the program, the Court will dismiss the case, leaving you with no criminal record.

 The criminal defense attorneys at Lyons, Snyder & Collin thoroughly prepare vigorous defenses for clients facing prescription pill charges of:

 Drug attorneys Marc P. Lyons and Philip M. Snyder are committed to providing their clients with innovative defenses and aggressive negotiation tactics in all prescription pill offenses.
 Our team of criminal lawyers explore every option, investigate the prosecution’s case to identify weaknesses, and ensure that you receive the best possible defense available.

-If you or a loved one is charged with a criminal offense involving oxycodone, oxycontin, roxicodone, hydrocodone, xanax, and/or percocet, contact the Plantation prescription drug attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for a free consultation.
+If you or a loved one is charged with a criminal offense involving oxycodone, oxycontin, roxicodone, hydrocodone, xanax, and/or percocet, contact the Fort Lauderdale prescription drug attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for a free consultation.